tommyquant/linnstrument-smooth-pressure/README.md

 See https://www.bitwig.com/support/technical_support/how-do-i-add-a-controller-extension-or-script-17/.

 Note that you'll need to put the Linnstrument into MPE mode.
 To do this quickly, you can go into **Per-Split Settings > MIDI Mode** and hold **ChPerNote** for a second.

-## Known issues

-- When playing two notes sequentially and then releasing the second note, pressure does not interpolate smoothly.
-This issue makes it difficult to play trills.